 If you plan to geocache in C.B.
 Smith Park, you can use the following GPS coordinates to search for geocaches in the park: 26.02032, -80.31444.
 Please reference the Geocaching Web page for regulations while geocaching at a Broward County Park.

-A Little History: The county park system’s most popular park has a long, complicated history as a piece of public land.
-The property that was later to become the park apparently became a part of the county at some unidentified point in the past when the owners fell behind in their taxes.
-The county then sold the land to the federal government, which used it as a firing range for the Naval Flexible Gunnery School.
-The county purchased the property back in the 1950s, reportedly for $14.50 per acre, and eventually sold all but the 299 acres that make up the present-day park.
+The County park system’s most popular park has a long, complicated history as a piece of public land.
+The property that was later to become the park apparently became a part of the County at some unidentified point in the past when the owners fell behind in their taxes.
+The County then sold the land to the federal government, which used it as a firing range for the Naval Flexible Gunnery School.
+The County purchased the property back in the 1950s, reportedly for $14.50 per acre, and eventually sold all but the 299 acres that make up the present-day park.

 Although undeveloped, the land became known locally as Snake Creek Park.
 Then, in 1967, it was formally named for Charlie Barney Smith, a former Broward County commissioner and City of Hollywood commissioner who had championed the cause of public land for parks.
 In the 1970s the site gained popularity as a rustic picnic spot, although there were no amenities to speak of, not even fresh drinking water.